-This Associate in Arts in Spanish degree not only strengthens foundation skills, provides a broad understanding and develops GRADUATION REQUIREMENTS General Education Major Requirements 69.5 thinking skills, but also gives students a good, solid knowledge of the Spanish language and culture.
-Students who successfully complete this degree can go on to a baccalaureate institution to major in Spanish or International Studies.
-In addition, it will allow students to better communicate in work and social areas with Spanish-speaking clients and friends.
+The Associate in Arts in Spanish strengthens foundation skills, provides a broad understanding and develops thinking skills.
+It also gives students a solid knowledge of Spanish language and culture.
+Students who successfully complete this degree can go on to major in Spanish or international studies at a baccalaureate institution.
+This program also prepares students to better communicate with Spanish-speaking clients and friends in work and social situations.